Nitrite & nitrate in RAS aquculture are key variables for the control and optimisation of the biofilter to avoid toxic build-up.

-- If nitrite levels exceed that which resident bacteria can rapidly convert to nitrate, a build–up of nitrite occurs, creating the risk of brown blood disease.
+- If nitrite levels exceed the ability of the NOB bacteria to rapidly convert to nitrate, a build–up of nitrite occurs, creating the risk of brown blood disease.

 - Nitrite enters the bloodstream through the gills and turns the blood to a chocolate-brown colour.
 Haemoglobin, which transports oxygen in the blood, combines with nitrite to form methemoglobin, which is incapable of oxygen transport.
-Brown blood cannot carry sufficient amounts of oxygen, and affected fish can suffocate despite adequate oxygen concentration in the water.
+Brown blood is incapable of carrying sufficient amounts of oxygen, and affected fish can suffocate despite adequate oxygen concentration in the water.